danbev/learning-ai/notes/optimization-algorithms.md

 It takes ideas from both RMSProp and Momentum.

 The words that are not used frequently will have a gradient of zero.

+### First-order Optimization Algorithms
+These are algorithms that use the first derivative (gradient) of the objective function, and examples of these are the ones we discussed above, like SGD, AdaGrad, RMSProp, and Adam.
+These are effient to compute but because the only use the slope/gradient they can sometimes lead to less accurate steps in complex landscapes.

+### Second-order Optimization Algorithms
+These are algorithms that use the second derivative, a Hessian matrix that provides information about the curvature of the function.
+These are more accurate but are more expensive to compute because calculating the Hessian matrix is more complex.
+But since this method takes the curvature into consideration, and not just the slope, it can take more effient steps.
+In first-order optimization algorithms we specify a learning rate, but in second-order optimization algorithms we don't need to specify a learning rate because the Hessian matrix provides information about the curvature of the function and the step size is automatically adjusted based on this information.
+This can lead to faster convergence and removes the burden of learning rate tuning.
+The algorithm dynamically adjusts the step size based on the local curvature of the loss function.

+Examples of second-order optimization algorithms are Newton's method, BFSG (Broyden-Fletcher-Goldfarb-Shanno), and L-BFGS (Limited-memory BFGS).